 Created as the ultimate tool for modern bouldering, the Solution is designed to excel on steep and technical boulders.

 Comfort and performance harmonize to form the Skwama.
 A true all-rounder in the world of sport climbing and bouldering.

-In the world of climbing, La Sportiva is a name synonymous with world-class shoes.
-If you regularly tune in for IFSC competitions or watch the pros pushing grades outdoors, then I am sure you have already seen plenty of La Sportiva shoes in action.
+In the world of climbing, La Sportiva is a name synonymous with high-quality shoes.
+If you regularly tune in for IFSC competitions or watch the pros pushing grades outdoors then I am sure you have already seen plenty of La Sportiva shoes in action.

 Professional climbers crushing hard in hand-made Italian kicks isn’t exactly new.
 La Sportiva has been at the forefront of the climbing shoe game for over four decades.

 The reign of La Sportiva climbing shoes dates back to 1982 with the release of the Mariacher.
 This was one of the first shoes to ever use a sticky, climbing-specific, rubber offering superior friction on the rock.
 It was also one of the first shoes to use lined uppers, allowing climbers to get a personal fit from their shoes without excessive stretching.